-Exiled NSA Contractor Edward Snowden: 'I Haven't And I Won't' Cooperate With Russia
+Edward Snowden Speaks Out: 'I Haven't And I Won't' Cooperate With Russia

 People ask how I make my living, and I give lectures.
 I speak publicly for the American Program Bureau and places book me to speak about the future of cybersecurity, what's happening with surveillance, and about conscience and whistleblowing.
 I've never been the nightclub type.
 I'm a little bit of an indoor cat.
 Whether I lived in Maryland or New York or Geneva or Tokyo or Moscow, I always spend the majority of my time looking into a screen, because I think the thing that's on the other side of it is beautiful.
 It has the promise of human connection.
 And although the Internet is very much a troubled place ...
 I think it is something worth fighting for, and something that they can improve.

-On how he secures his personal cell phone
+On how he secures his personal cellphone

-I try not to use one as much as possible, and when I do use one, I use a cell phone that I have myself modified.
+I try not to use one as much as possible, and when I do use one, I use a cellphone that I have myself modified.
 [I've] performed a kind of surgery on it.
 I open it up with special tools and I use a soldering iron to remove the microphone and I disconnect the camera so that the phone can't simply listen to me when it's sitting there.
 It physically has no microphone in it.
 And when I need to make a call I just connect an external microphone through the headphone jack.
 And this way the phone works for you rather than you working for the phone.

 You need to be careful about the software you put on your phone, you need to be careful about the connections it's making, because today most people have got a thousand apps on their phones; it's sitting there on your desk right now or in your hand and the screen can be off but it's connecting hundreds or thousands of times a second. ...
 And this is this core problem of the data issue that we're dealing with today.
 We're passing laws that are trying to regulate the use of data.
 We're trying to regulate the protection of data, but all of these things presume that the data has already been collected. ...
 We need to be regulating the collection of data, because our phones, our devices, our laptops — even just driving down the street with all of these systems that surround us today — is producing records about our lives.
 It's the modern pollution.